 Physician Portion:

 My patient, , has a severe,

-potentially life-threatening allergy to .
-He/She h as been instructed in the
+entially life-threatening allergy to He/She has b

-proper use of the epi-pen and should be allowed to poss ess and self-administer in school for use in emergency
+proper use of the epi-pen an nd should be allowed to posses ss and self-administer in school for use in emergency

 situations.

 Physician's Name (printed)

 Physician's Signature

 Clinic Address

 Address City/Town State

 Phone

 Parent Portion:

-I agree with my child's physician and give my son/daugh ter, ,
+I agree with my child's physi cian and give my son/daughte er, ,,,,,,,, .

-permission to carry his/her epi-pen in school, to be used as directed by his/her physician.
+permission to carry his/her e epi-pen in school, to be used a s directed by his/her physician.

 Parent/Guardian (print)

 Parent/Guardian (signature) Date